department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

 - A medical record that shows you have an Agent Orange‒related illness, **and**
 - A military record that shows your service dates in Vietnam or in or near the Korean demilitarized zone, **and**
-- A document that proves exposure to herbicides in a location other than Vietnam or the Korean demilitarized zone
+- Evidence that proves exposure to herbicides in a location other than Vietnam or the Korean demilitarized zone

 </div>
 </li>